 However, keep in mind that with smaller capital, you will also get smaller gains.
 That is why a cent account is not exactly the best choice if your goal is to get huge profits.
 It is more suitable for traders who want to improve their skills and experience in a real account.

 While it is actually possible to get leverage from the broker if you are really aiming for a big profit, the truth is, leverage can be even more damaging if you don't manage your trade well and end up getting losses.
 Even so, you need high leverage in a cent account if you want to get a big amount of profit, and typically, high leverage is only used by experts who already have some experience in their pockets.
-For this reason, using high leverage in cent account is not recommended for beginners.
+For this reason, using high leverage in a cent account is not recommended for beginners.

-Another crucial matter to note is that the numbers of forex brokers that offer cent account are still quite limited.
+Another crucial matter to note is that the numbers of forex brokers that offer cent accounts are still quite limited.
 The majority of these brokers would limit the maximum position size to keep the account's exposure low.

 Standard account is the most common account in forex trading.
 In this account type, the minimum trading volume per transaction is 1 standard lot which equals 100,000 US dollars (10 US dollars per pip for EUR/USD trading).
 This means, you're only allowed to trade if you reach the minimum size per transaction, which in this case is 100,000 US dollars.

-While that might sound really grand, the truth is that you don't have to risk 100,000 US dollars in every trade because you can use the leverage (typically 100:1 in standard account).
+While that might sound really grand, the truth is that you don't have to risk 100,000 US dollars in every trade because you can use the leverage (typically 100:1 in a standard account).
 This way, you only have to put 1,000 US dollars as a margin for 1 standard lot to be traded.

 You can trade with a wide range of trading instruments (currency pairs, commodities, etc.) and are allowed to open more trading volumes at once.
 Another advantage is that you can get higher potential gains if you manage your trade well.
-With each pip worth around 10 US dollars, you can easily add $1,000 profit in your balance if you get, let's say, 100 pips in a day.
+With each pip worth around 10 US dollars, you can easily add $1,000 profit to your balance if you get, let's say, 100 pips in a day.
 This amount is not possible with any other type of accounts unless you trade with more than 1 standard lot.

 However, opening a standard account will require you to have a relatively high minimum deposit.
 If you want to have enough space left to accommodate further price fluctuations, it is recommended that you open a standard account with a minimum deposit of 10,000 US dollars.
 Also, remember that with the high potential gains come high potential losses.
 Just as you have the chance to earn 1,000 US dollars in a day if the trade moves in your favor, you can also lose 1,000 US dollars just as quickly if the 100 pips move against you.